pymupdf/PyMuPDF/docs/page.rst

       Return a generator over the page's annotations.

       :arg sequence types: a sequence of integers to down-select to one or more annotation types.
 Default is all annotations.
-Example: `types=(fitz.PDF_ANNOT_FREETEXT, fitz.PDF_ANNOT_TEXT)` will only return 'FreeText' and 'Text' annotations.
+Example: `types=(pymupdf.PDF_ANNOT_FREETEXT, pymupdf.PDF_ANNOT_TEXT)` will only return 'FreeText' and 'Text' annotations.

       :rtype: generator
       :returns: an :ref:`Annot` for each iteration.